truenas/documentation/content/CORE/CORETutorials/Storage/Pools/StorageEncryption.md

 {{< /expand >}}
 ## Encryption Management

-There are two ways to manage the encryption credentials, with either a key files or passphrases.
+There are two ways to manage the encryption credentials, with either key files or passphrases.
 {{< hint type=warning >}}
 Always back up the key file to a safe and secure location!
 {{< /hint >}}